Fitch Rates Hawaii's $851MM GO Bonds 'AA'; Outlook Stable

 The state's obligations for both retiree pensions and healthcare are significant, but the state has repeatedly pursued corrective actions in recent years to reduce the liabilities over time, including devoting significant contributions to prefund OPEB.

-Recent pension reforms include a new tier for hires beginning in fiscal 2013, the phased reduction in the discount rate to 7.5% by fiscal 2017, and shortening the amortization period.
+Recent pension reforms include a new tier for hires beginning in fiscal 2013, increased employer contribution rates, and a phased reduction in the discount rate to 7.5% by fiscal 2017.

 COMMITMENT TO PREFUNDING OPEB

 The state's OPEB obligations are substantial, but have improved following statutory adoption of a pre-funding plan.
-As of June 30, 2014, Hawaii reported an OPEB unfunded actuarial accrued liability (UAAL) of $8.5 billion which was down notably from the June 30, 2011 reported OPEB UAAL of over $13 billion.
+As of July 1, 2015, Hawaii reported an OPEB unfunded actuarial accrued liability (UAAL) of $9.1 billion, which was down notably from the June 30, 2011 reported OPEB UAAL of over $13 billion.
 The improvement largely reflects the actuarial recognition of the state's statutory pre-funding plan and subsequent use of a higher discount rate assumption.